General questions

 How long does a rotary screw compressor last?

-With correct servicing and clean intake conditions, a quality screw compressor can often deliver 50,000 to 80,000 running hours or more over its life.
-The air end is the heart of the machine – protecting it with the right oil and filters is critical.
+With correct servicing and clean intake conditions, a quality screw compressor can deliver 50,000 to 80,000 running hours or more over its life.
+The air end is the heart of the machine — protecting it with the right oil and filters is critical to longevity.

 Sizing & selection